scionproto/scion/doc/dev/style/rst.rst

-.. _rst-style-guide:

-reStructured Text style guide
+reStructuredText style guide
 =============================

-reStructured Text allows for quite a bit of freedom in how the markup is written.
+reStructuredText allows for quite a bit of freedom in how the markup is written.
 In the interest of consistency, please follow the rules below for SCION documentation.